ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 It's worth mentioning that Python's standard library and frameworks have embraced the concept of protocols (even before the formal `Protocol` type existed) by using "duck typing" and abstract base classes.
 For instance, the act of iterating in Python checks for an `__iter__` method--any object with `__iter__` is iterable.
-The static typing system knows this too: you don't have to explicitly register your class as an `Iterable` ABC; if it has the right method, tools like Mypy will treat it as iterable.
+The static typing system knows this too: you don't have to explicitly register your class as an `Iterable` ABC; if it has the right method, the type checker will treat it as iterable.
 With `Protocol`, we can create our own such abstractions.
 In modern Python, the combination of protocols and `@runtime_checkable` even lets us approximate some features of a language with a built-in interface system.